Raina Kranz, C.P.T.,

-BCAA’s (Branch Chain Amino Acids) this can be found in a whey protien powder or in SUN Warrior vegan protein powder.
-You need all 3 of the BCAA’s ( Leucine, Isolesine and Valine) all of the other amino acids are a bonus.
+BCAA’s (Branch Chain Amino Acids) can be found in a whey protein powder or in SUN Warrior vegan protein powder.
+You need all 3 of the BCAA’s ( Leucine, Isoleucine and Valine) all of the other amino acids are a bonus.
 This is critical in muscle recovery.

 9) Listen to your body